Mumps Skin Test Antigen

 Medical Editor: John P. Cunha, DO, FACOEP

 MSTA (Mumps Skin Test Antigen) is a suspension of killed mumps virus used when detection of a delayed-hypersensitivity (DH) reaction is desired.
 MSTA is not indicated for the immunization, diagnosis, or treatment of mumps virus infection, or determination of immune status to mumps virus.
-This medication is available in generic form.
-Common side effects include injection site reactions (such as tenderness, itching, blisters, and rash), nausea, headache, drowsiness, or a sensation of warmth.
+MSTA is available in generic form.
+Common side effects of MSTA include:

 An injection dose of 0.1 mL of the MSTA antigen is made on the inner surface of the forearm.
 MSTA may interact with other drugs.
 Tell your doctor all medications and supplements you use and all vaccines you recently received.
 During pregnancy, MSTA should be given only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.